tmankita/Email-Application/README.md

 # Email-Application
-To check the application, please modify the MailgunKey attribute in the startup.cs with your Mailgun API-key.
+To check the application, please modify the MailgunKey attribute in the startup.cs file with your Mailgun API-key.